$370,254Average Value$225Average Price per Sq Ft1Home For Sale

 Within minutes of authentic Mexican eateries

-No eateries exist within Valley Citrus Estates, but those looking to dine out have a few places within a few miles.
+No eateries exist within Valley Citrus Estates, but those looking to dine out are not far from a few places.
 For Southwestern and Hispanic fare, there’s Tacos & Mariscos Costa Baja.
-The laidback spot is easy to spot with its outside fence, which is covered in marine-themed art featuring marlins.
-The eatery is down the road from Taqueria San Pedro, another casual place that serves more authentic Mexican street fare.
+The laidback restaurant is easy to spot with its outside fence, which is covered in marine-themed art featuring marlins.
+The eatery is down the road from Taqueria San Pedro, which offers another option for authentic Mexican street fare.
 El Saborsito dishes out chilled and sweet desserts from a repurposed camper.
 About 3 miles from the neighborhood, Food City offers the nearest grocery store.

 Gowan Science Academy’s STEM option

-Valley Citrus Estates is 5 minutes from Salida Del Sol Elementary School, which gets a C from Niche.
+Valley Citrus Estates is five minutes from Salida Del Sol Elementary School, which gets a C from Niche.
 Although Crane Middle School serves the neighborhood, students may enroll at the Gowan Science Academy, a STEM-focused school choice option.
 Gowan teaches students from prekindergarten to eighth grade, and its unique activities include required field trips at each grade level.
 These activities may involve outings to study native insects or learn about how crops are raised.
 Crane Middle and Gowan, respectively, get B-minus and B-plus grades from Niche.
-Depending on where they live, students may finish at Yuma High or Cibola High, which, respectively, get C and B grades from Niche.
+Depending on where they live, students may finish at C-rated Yuma High or B-minus-rated Cibola High.

 Valley Citrus Estates is about 5 miles west, or less than 15 minutes, from downtown Yuma, a frequent meetup point for local events.
 The Midnight At The Oasis classic car show occurs in early March and starts with a rally downtown before moving to the city’s Desert Sun Stadium for the next few days.
 Numerous car enthusiasts come out for the event to browse hundreds of polished — and some deliberately rusted — vintage models.
 Food vendors and cover bands playing classic tunes add to the entertainment.